Salomon S/Lab MTN

 Despite the Salomon S/Lab MTN’s reasonable weight, streamlined two-buckle system, and 47-degree range of motion, it’s not the most adept at uphill skinning or bootpacking.
 Initially, I was hopeful while researching the S/Lab: the aforementioned features should add up a well-rounded and versatile backcountry companion.
 But once I put it on and felt the flex, I was a bit discouraged.
 While the S/Lab has significant rear flex in walk mode, its forward range of motion is limited.
 As you begin to lean forward, it starts flexing smoothly but suddenly comes to an abrupt halt before expected.
 Accordingly, my shin repeatedly dug into the rigid tongue and cuff, causing issues just about every time I wore the boots on an ascent.

 This lack of forward flex also affected the S/Lab’s success on steep terrain and bootpacking sections.
 While skinning my local loop in British Columbia, I try to avoid using my binding’s heel risers whenever possible.
-And while my Scarpa Maestrale RS and Arc’teryx Procline boots handle my routine nicely, the S/Lab wasn’t as up to the task.
+And while my Scarpa Maestrale RS and since-discontinued Arc’teryx Procline boots handle my routine nicely, the S/Lab wasn’t as up to the task.
 Due to the limited flex, I was forced to use the steepest climbing aid on terrain that other boots handled with ease (sans risers).
 Unfortunately, this also was evident when bootbacking: I often found myself balancing on the toe of the boot on steeper sections instead of utilizing the entire sole as intended.
 While I would consider the S/Lab to be average in the climbing category and not a poor performer, I definitely expected more from a much-hyped and expensive boot.

 The S/Lab is made to tackle steep descents like an all-mountain boot.
 With a respectably stiff 120 flex rating, the S/Lab MTN compares similarly to heavy hitters like the Scarpa Maestrale RS and Atomic Hawx Ultra XTD (125 and 130 flex, respectively).
 However, just as in walk mode, the lack of forward flex on the S/Lab was apparent in ski mode.
 The boot felt harsh when driving forward, and while some traditional downhillers might like this, it felt oddly reminiscent of AT boots of year’s past.
 But once I got used to the rigid and stiff feel, the S/Lab was more than capable of driving my powder-hounding DPS Wailer 106 Tour1 and Alchemist Lotus 124 touring skis through just about any conditions, on or off-piste.